Chronos-Vault/chronos-vault-docs/api/API_REFERENCE.md

 ## 🌟 Overview

-The Chronos Vault API provides RESTful endpoints for managing multi-chain digital vaults with Trinity Protocol security.
+The Chronos Vault API provides RESTful endpoints for managing multi-chain digital vaults with Trinity Protocol™ security.
 All responses are in JSON format with comprehensive error handling.

 ### Base URLs